Contributing writer, MacworldJUN 6, 2023 1:30 am PDT

 The Apple I was no slouch, but it wasn’t pro by today’s definition.
 It was invented by Homebrew Computer Club members Steve Wozniak and Steve Jobs—and we all know that “homebrew” is by definition not professional.
 These computer hobbyists weren’t pioneering pro machines, they were turning pro machines into personal computers for the home.

 So we’re including it here as an homage—and plus, the Apple I was certainly big enough to qualify for tower status.
-Plus it was so open to user tinkering you had to build the case yourself from bits of wood.
+It was so open to user tinkering you had to build the case yourself from bits of wood.

 Apple III (1980-1983)